Marijuana growers spend a lot of money on hydroponics nutrients because we want big, phat, sugary buds.

-And it’s true that marijuana growers using major hydroponics nutrients brands like General Hydroponics, Canna, House and Garden, Botanicare and others often see their marijuana plants grow, mature, and produce buds.
+We see marijuana growers using major hydroponics nutrients brands like General Hydroponics, Canna, House and Garden, Botanicare, and their marijuana plants grow, mature, and produce buds.

-But the big question is: are there any hydroponics nutrients designed and tested specifically for marijuana so we get the most grams and THC per watt?
+But the question you can ask yourself is: how do hydroponics nutrients designed and tested specifically for marijuana give me the most grams and THC per watt?